 A Short History of The Amateur

-Up until the Second World War it was a hugely prestigious event and in a many of these early years was afforded a much higher standing in the game than The Open.
-Players like Johnny Ball (ENG), Harold Hilton (ENG) and Freddie Tait (SCO) were all amateurs and better than most of the professionals of the time.
+Up until the Second World War it was a hugely prestigious event and in many of these early years was afforded a much higher standing in the game than The Open.
+Players like Johnny Ball (ENG), Harold Hilton (ENG) and Freddie Tait (SCO) were all amateurs and as good if not better than most of the professionals of the day.